-'What do I owe you?' demanded Tom harshly.
+"What do I owe you?" demanded Tom harshly.

-'I just got wised up to something funny the last two days,' remarked Wilson.
-'That's why I want to get away.
-That's why I been bothering you about the car.'

-'What do I owe you?'

-'Dollar twenty.'

-The relentless beating heat was beginning to confuse me and I had a bad moment there before I realized that so far his suspicions hadn't alighted on Tom.
-He had discovered that Myrtle had some sort of life apart from him in another world, and the shock had made him physically sick.
-I stared at him and then at Tom, who had made a parallel discovery less than an hour before - and it occurred to me that there was no difference between men, in intelligence or race, so profound as the difference between the sick and the well.
-Wilson was so sick that he looked guilty, unforgivably guilty - as if he had just got some poor girl with child.

-'I'll let you have that car,' said Tom.
-'I'll send it over tomorrow afternoon.'

-That locality was always vaguely disquieting, even in the broad glare of afternoon, and now I turned my head as though I had been warned of something behind.
-Over the ashheaps the giant eyes of Doctor T. J. Eckleburg kept their vigil, but I perceived, after a moment, that other eyes were regarding us with peculiar intensity from less than twenty feet away.

-In one of the windows over the garage the curtains had been moved aside a little, and Myrtle Wilson was peering down at the car.
-So engrossed was she that she had no consciousness of being observed, and one emotion after another crept into her face like objects into a slowly developing picture.
-Her expression was curiously familiar - it was an expression I had often seen on women's faces, but on Myrtle Wilson's face it seemed purposeless and inexplicable until I realized that her eyes, wide with jealous terror, were fixed not on Tom, but on Jordan Baker, whom she took to be his wife.
+"I just got wised up to something funny the last two days," remarked Wilson.
+"That's why I want to get away.
+That's why I've been bothering you about the car."
+"What do I owe you?"
+"Dollar twenty."
+It was evident that so far Wilson's suspicions hadn't alighted on Tom.
+He had discovered that Myrtle had some sort of life apart from him in another world and the shock had made him physically sick.
+I looked at him and then at Tom, who had made a parallel discovery less than an hour before-and it occurred to me that there was no difference between men, in intelligence or race, so profound as the difference between the sick and the well.
+Wilson was so sick that he looked guilty, unforgivably guilty-as if he had just got some poor girl with child.
+"I'll let you have that car," said Tom.
+"I'll send it over tomorrow afternoon."
+That locality always filled me with vague disquiet even in the broad glare of afternoon and now I turned my head as though I had been warned of something behind.
+Over the ashheaps the giant eyes of Dr. T. J. Eckleburg kept their vigil but I perceived, after a moment, that other eyes were regarding us with peculiar intensity from less than twenty feet away.
+In one of the windows over the garage the curtains had been moved aside a little and Myrtle Wilson was peering down at the car.
+So engrossed was she that she had no consciousness of being observed and one emotion after another crept into her face like objects into a slowly developing picture.
+Her expression was curiously familiar-it was an expression I had often seen on women's faces, but on Myrtle Wilson's face it seemed purposeless and inexplicable until I realized that her eyes, wide with jealous terror, were fixed not on Tom but on Jordan Baker, whom she took to be his wife.

-There is no confusion like the confusion of a simple mind, and as we drove away Tom was feeling the hot whips of panic.
+There is no confusion like the confusion of a simple mind and as we drove away Tom was feeling the hot whips of panic.
 His wife and his mistress, until an hour ago secure and inviolate, were slipping precipitately from his control.
-Instinct made him step on the accelerator with the double purpose of overtaking Daisy and leaving Wilson behind, and we sped along toward Astoria at fifty miles an hour, until, among the spidery girders of the elevated, we came in sight of the easy-going blue coupé.

-'Those big movies around Fiftieth Street are cool,' suggested Jordan.
-'I love New York on summer afternoons when everyone's away.
-There's something very sensuous about it - overripe, as if all sorts of funny fruits were going to fall into your hands.'

-The word 'sensuous' had the effect of further disquieting Tom, but before he could invent a protest the coupé came to a stop, and Daisy signalled us to draw up alongside.

-'Where are we going?' she cried.
+Instinct made him step on the accelerator with the double purpose of overtaking Daisy and leaving Wilson behind, and we sped along toward Astoria at fifty miles an hour until, among the iron girders of the elevated, we came in sight of the easygoing blue coupé.
+"Those big movies around Fiftieth Street are cool," suggested Jordan.
+"Anyhow, I love New York on hot summer afternoons when everyone's away.
+There's something very sensuous about it-overripe, as if all sorts of funny fruits were going to fall into your hands."
+This had the effect of further disquieting Tom but before he could invent a protest the coupé came to a stop and Daisy's hand signalled us to draw up alongside.
+"Where are we going?"
+Daisy cried.